INF1NUM/APKToolGUI/README.md

 A: Simply delete the config.xml file

 ##### Q: Why this tool is a virus?
-A: It just a false positive, anti-virus always flag tools/softwares like this.
-Don't believe what your anti-virus are telling you
+A: It just a false positive, anti-virus always flag tools/softwares like this as virus.
+Don't always believe what your anti-virus are telling you.
+Try to compile the source by yourself and you will see

+##### Q: Can you make an automatic APK injecting tool?
+A: No, that's not the point of this tool, and I don't have time for that.
+However, you can try making it by yourself, or have a look on [SaveToGame](https://github.com/And42/SaveToGame) which can give you ideas how to do it.

 # Development
 Use Visual Studio 2019 and above.
 NET Framework 4.8 SDK is required